 Address: 34 Lorong Mambong, Holland Village, S277691

 Add another one to the list of good wanton mee in the west!
-For those who don’t know, there’s also a Kok Kee Wanton mee branch at Jurong West, no need to travel all the way to Lavendar whenever the craving strikes.
-The queues are pretty long come lunch time but the QQ noodles with nary a hint of lye smell to them is worth the wait.
+For those who don’t know, there’s also a Kok Kee Wanton Mee branch at Jurong West, no need to travel all the way to Lavender whenever the craving strikes.
+The queues are pretty long come lunchtime but the QQ noodles with nary a hint of lye smell to them is worth the wait.

 Tip: tell them to hold on the oil if you prefer your pratas less oily.